dumlutimuralp/antrea-packet-walks/part_c/README.md

 vmware@master:~$
 </code></pre>

 This table is for committing all the new flows for tracking them.
-This action is specifically explained as "Commit the connection to the connection tracking module which will be stored beyond the lifetime of packet in the pipeline." [in OVS docs](https://docs.openvswitch.org/en/latest/tutorials/ovs-conntrack/).
+This action, ct(commit,), is specifically explained as "Commit the connection to the connection tracking module which will be stored beyond the lifetime of packet in the pipeline." [in OVS docs](https://docs.openvswitch.org/en/latest/tutorials/ovs-conntrack/).

 The first flow entry checks whether if the flow is a new flow (+new) and if it is a tracked flow (+trk).
 The same flow entry also checks if the flow is coming from the gateway interface.
 This is represented by reg0=0x1/0xffff.
 Explanation of this is as following.
 The second part "0xffff" instructs OVS to verify the first 16 bits in reg0, meaning reg0[0..15] and then the first part "0x1" means the result of that check should be "1".
 So it basically checks reg0[0..15].
-The Reg0[0..15] is set in Classifier Table 10 and it is set to "1" if the flow comes from antrea-gw0 interface.
-However this flow is not coming from the gateway interface, it is coming from a local pod interface (frontend pod interface on OVS)
+The Reg0[0..15] is set by Classifier Table 10 and it is set to "1" if the flow comes from antrea-gw0 interface.

 The second flow entry checks whether if the flow is a new flow (+new) and if it is a tracked flow (+trk).
-The action for this flow entry is committing this tracked flow to conntrack table (actions=ct(commit,..)) and then handing the flow over to the next table (,table=110).

 In this case the current flow matches this <b>second</b> flow entry.
-It is a new flow from frontend pod to backendsvc service and it is being tracked (previously from Conntrack Table 30).
+It is not coming from the gateway interface; it is coming from a local pod interface (frontend pod interface on OVS).
+It is a new flow from frontend pod to backendsvc service and it is being tracked (previously from Conntrack Table 30 and 31).
 Hence the current flow is committed to conntrack table (actions=ct(commit,..)) and then it is handed over to the next table (,table=110).
 So next stop is Table 110.

 ## 8.7 L2ForwardingOut Table #110